Reviews You Can Rely On

 Our Verdict

 The Nutribullet Combo is a simple, budget-friendly blender.
-While its overall scores are slightly less impressive than other options, it performs admirably in key metrics.
-Most importantly, it does so at a fraction of the price of other premium models we tested.
-The Combo is more than capable of turning out creamy smoothies, and while it suffers in its ability to crush ice, it stands as a versatile blender when it comes to pureeing and grinding.
+This unit makes velvety smoothies at a fraction of the price compared to other premium blenders we tested.
+The Combo is more than capable of producing lusciously creamy smoothies, and while it struggles with crushing ice, it excels as a versatile blender for pureeing.
 The simple interface is straightforward, with three-speed settings, a pulse feature, and a single preset.
 Our favorite part of the Combo is the accessories, including two individual on-the-go cups.
-While cleaning isn't quite as convenient as we would like, just like the other slight concessions in performance, all of the extra effort is well worth the substantial savings.
-Check out our full review to see how this budget-friendly blender stacks up against the best blenders on the market.
+While cleaning isn't quite as convenient as we would like, the extra effort is well worth the substantial savings.

 REASONS TO BUY